-Do I Want to Be an Airline Pilot?
+Should I Become an Airline Pilot?

 An airline pilot operates a plane's engines and controls to navigate and fly the vessel.
-He or she also checks hydraulic and engine systems for safety pre-flight and monitors fuel consumption and aircraft systems in-flight.
+He or she also checks hydraulic and engine systems for pre-flight safety and monitors fuel consumption and aircraft systems in-flight.
 Prospective pilots must satisfy a set number of flying hours and be in good physical and mental health to fly an airline carrier.
 Pilots must deal with possible hazards, such as jet lag, fatigue, and unfavorable weather conditions.
 However, they also might get to travel all over the world.

-Step 1: Obtain a College Degree
+Step 1: Obtain a Bachelor's Degree

 Step 2: Acquire Flight Experience